 Lacks in-depth instructions to make use of all the pieces.

 Comes as a complete kit that doesn't require any extra parts or accessories to start using.
-Includes a handy manual and lesson guide to teach you the beginning points of programing in Arduino.
+Includes a handy manual and lesson guide to teach you the beginning points of programming in Arduino.

 Lacks advanced components like sensors.

 Comes with an extremely detailed and clear instruction guide.
-The guide is broken down into 28 specific lessons so you will learn basic and advance Arduino concepts all from 1 kit.
+The guide is broken down into 28 specific lessons so you will learn basic and advanced Arduino concepts all from 1 kit.

 The kit pieces are easy to lose when not organized.